 For hydrological analysis, rainfall data of shorter duration is required.
-The net work of recording raingauges in India being small in comparison to that of daily (non-recording) raingauge, it becomes necessary to convert the daily rainfall into shorter period intervals either manually or by using appropriate computer routines.
-The information of short interval rainfall is used together with information of daily rainfall from nearby non-recording (daily) gauges.
+The network of recording rain gauge in India being small in comparison to that of daily (non-recording) rain gauge, therefore sometimes it becomes necessary to convert the daily rainfall intoshorter period intervals either manually or by using appropriate computer routines.
+The information of shorter interval rainfall is used together with information of daily rainfall from nearby non-recording (daily) gauge.